 In main panels, users are allowed to set preferences and operating parameters based on the capabilities associated with their role.
-See page 7 for more information about the capabilities associated with each role.
+Refer to the User Capabilities Table on page 9 for details.

 System Panel

 The System panel includes all the DAS components managed by the supervision module.